 If you’re looking to stay in a quiet part of town without too many tourists but still like the idea of being within pedalling distance of the main sights, Sleep in Heaven is worth checking out.
 Surrounded by redbrick buildings in Nørrebro, it’s close to a couple of parks, and there are a few cheap restaurants on the surrounding streets.

 Inside the hostel you’ll find a big, airy lobby lounge with a bar and a pool table.
-You can grab a super-cheap breakfast here (muesli is just 15 DKK) and although there isn’t a kitchen, you’re free to bring in takeaway food from outside.
-When summer arrives you can cool down in the hostel’s beer garden.
+You can grab a super-cheap breakfast here (50 DKK) and although there isn’t a kitchen, you’re free to bring in takeaway food from outside.
+When summer arrives you can cool down in the hostel’s outdoor courtyard.

 Dorms at Sleep in Heaven are pretty basic, with free wifi and classic-style bunk beds.
 Female-only dorms are available, as are private rooms sleeping up to three people at a time.
-Note that age limits are in place here (16–35 for the dorms and up to 45 years old for the private rooms).
+Note that Sleep in Heaven is a youth hostel and only those aged the dorms 16–35 can stay in the dorms, though there’s no age limit for the private rooms.